This post may contain affiliate links.

 Sometimes I take it when we travel carry on only, sometimes I don’t.
 I do a mommy risk assessment.

 Carry On Only Travel Clothes

-- 2 pairs of trousers each.
-I prefer jeans but most normal people buy “travel” trousers that are small and light to pack, crease resistant and easy to wash and dry.
+- 2-3 pairs of trousers each.
+I prefer jeans but most normal people buy “travel” trousers that are small and light to pack, crease-resistant and easy to wash and dry.
 Trousers that zip off to make shorts are another popular option.

-- Leggings, thermal.
+- Leggings or running tights, (maybe thermal in cold conditions).
 For kids and for adults.

 - Swimwear and UV resistant rashies as needed